jidindinesh/jidindinesh.github.io/_workinprogress/broadcasting.md

 ![](https://github.com/jidindinesh/jidindinesh.github.io/blob/master/assets/broadcasting.png)

 *The light boxes represent the broadcasted values: again, this extra memory is not actually allocated in the course of the operation, but it can be useful conceptually to imagine that it is.*

+**Step 1: Determining if the tensors are compatible**

+When operating on two arrays, Pytorch compares their shapes element-wise.
+It starts with the trailing(left most) dimensions, and works its way forward.
+Two dimensions are compatible when :
+* they are equal, or
+* one of them is 1

+If these conditions are not met, an exception is thrown, indicating that the arrays have incompatible shapes.

+**Step 2: Determining the shape of the resulting tensor**

+If two tensors x, y are “broadcastable”, the resulting tensor size is calculated as follows: